 Any authorised advertorial-type advertising within the Event venue must carry the banner “PUBLICITÉ / ADVERTISEMENT”.

 The Organiser may refuse to publish the text or advertisement at issue, in which case the Participant shall be reimbursed the price of the advertising space, to the exclusion of any other expenses, less sums incurred by the Organiser before it discovers the unlawful nature of the publication.

 In the specific situation where a Participant has placed an order for advertising on the Organiser’s Media but fails to provide the Organiser with the information and documents necessary for publication in a timely manner, the Organiser reserves the right to make other arrangements with respect to such advertising space, in particular to publish the statement “Space reserved by …”, followed by the Participant’s name.
 In such case, the Participant shall not be entitled to claim a refund of the price of its order or any compensation.
 The documents used to publish advertising shall be returned to the Participant or its representative only upon request.
 The Organiser is required to keep such documents for one (1) year only, and may destroy them after such period.

-Communicated to third parties that have entered into contracts with the Organiser, in particular the companies of the Reed Elsevier group and the Organiser’s representatives, service providers and partners, which may be located anywhere in the world.
+• communicated to third parties that have entered into contracts with the Organiser, in particular the companies of the Reed Elsevier group, service providers and partners of the Organiser, who can be located all over the world

 INSURANCE AND LIABILITY

-Participants shall ensure that they have taken out all insurance policies necessary for their participation.
+Participants shall take out all insurance policies necessary for their participation in the event.
 The Organiser declines all liability in this regard, in particular for the loss or theft of personal property.

 Exhibitors are responsible for verifying that these terms and conditions are appropriate in light of the scope of the risks covered and the value of property exhibited, including the fittings and decorations of the stand.
 If not, Exhibitors shall take out additional insurance policies.